What is a good pension pot to have by retirement?

 Everyone will retire at some point, and when you do, you need a pension fund.
 But what is a good pension pot to have by retirement?

-There isn’t a one-size-fits-all number since everyone has different expenses, lifestyles, and goals, but knowing how to figure out that number is important.
-Some people are chasing goals to retire early and others are chasing goals to retire well.
+There isn’t a one-size-fits-all number since everyone has different expenses, lifestyles, and goals, but knowing how to figure out that number is essential.
+Some people are chasing goals to retire early, and others are pursuing goals to retire well.

 Here’s everything you must know.